ezzahraoui/play-reactivemongo-oauth2-provider/README.md

 # play2-oauth2-provider with ReactiveMongo

-This project is an example of how to use [play2-oauth2-provider](https://github.com/nulab/play2-oauth2-provider) with Reativemongo
-This project is based on the work of [tsuyoshizawa](https://github.com/tsuyoshizawa) on its [example](https://github.com/tsuyoshizawa/scala-oauth2-provider-example-skinny-orm) that uses Skinny-ORM
+This project is an example of how to use [play2-oauth2-provider](https://github.com/nulab/play2-oauth2-provider) with Reativemongo, It's based on the work of [tsuyoshizawa](https://github.com/tsuyoshizawa) on its [example](https://github.com/tsuyoshizawa/scala-oauth2-provider-example-skinny-orm) that uses Skinny-ORM

 # How to use